-We take great pride in offering the highest standards of residential & specialist dementia care in each of our homes.
-The level of care we give to each and every one our residents is exactly what we would want our own loved ones to receive.
+We take great pride in offering the highest standards of residential dementia care in each of our homes.
+We also offer nursing care within four of our homes.
+The level of care we give to each and every one of our residents is exactly what we would want our own loved ones to receive.

-A full weekly activities calendar encourages residents to pick and choose from a range of options carefully created in line with their abilities and interests.
+A full weekly activities calendar encourages residents to pick and choose from a range of options carefully created with each resident's interests, hobbies and abilities in mind.
 Each resident is free to join in with planned activities but there are always areas reserved for anyone who wishes to enjoy a little one to one time.

 It goes without saying that food plays an essential role in promoting health and well-being.
 We only employ chefs with a true passion for home cooking who will happily ensure that all tastes, preferences, diets and appetites are catered for.